wp-plugins/woocommerce-predictive-search/readme.txt

 * 'All Results Search Page' shows products thumbnail, Title as a clickable link to the product and product text description.
 * 'All Results Search Page' features endless scroll - allows the page to load quickly and show 'infinite' number of results.

-= Support =
+= Lite Version Support =

-If you have any problem with installing and activating the Free lite version please post your support request here on the WordPress support forum.
-PLEASE if you have a problem DO NOT just give the plugin a bad star rating and review without first requesting support.
-Giving the plugin a bagging without affording us the opportunity to help solve the issue is in our opinion very unfair.

-Once you have the plugin installed and activated please refer to the plugins comprehensive [Online Documentation](http://docs.a3rev.com/user-guides/woocommerce/woo-predictive-search/) and guide to setting up the Compare Products plugin on your WooCommerce store.If you have questions - again please post them to the support forum here.
+As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
+Pro Version Licence holders have 'write' access to the a3rev support forum and Lifetime priority support, not from support staff but from the developers.

 = Pro Version Upgrade =